-As part of our efforts to achieve this, we have included in our Code of Conduct a section on "Contribution to Society through Sustained Growth."
+As part of our efforts to achieve a sustainable society, the Group has included in our Code of Conduct a section on "Contribution to Society through Sustained Growth."
 We therein state that we will strive to achieve sustainable growth of the enterprise while deriving appropriate profits, and that we will make an active contribution to the stability and prosperity of the world through the provision of products and services, shareholder returns, employment, tax payments, and so forth.
 We also state that we will strive to save energy and resources in operating our businesses in order to minimize any negative effects on the global environment.